-First, we remove duplicate entries from the well metadata, which often contain multiple instances 174 of the same well identified by duplicate license numbers.
-We resolve these duplicates by retaining 175 the most recent update.
-A similar approach is applied to the shapefile, where duplicates are resolved 176 using the license date.
-Afterward, we merge both datasets and filter the data, categorizing the wells 177 as active, abandoned, or suspended based on specific criteria developed in consultation with domain 178 experts, as shown in Table 3.
-We check for duplicate location coordinates in the dataset and resolve 179 them by retaining the instance with the latest drill date.
-Finally, we ensure all the well instances in 180 the dataset are indeed within the boundaries of Alberta.
-The raw metadata file has around 637,000 181 instances, while the surface hole geometry file has around 512,000 instances.
-After quality control 182 and filtering, we have around 217,000 instances.

-After filtering and performing quality control on the datasets with domain experts, we calculate the geographical bounds covered by the well instances across the province and divide the region into non overlapping square image patches, each covering an area of 1.1025 sq km (with sides of 1050m).
-These images include various numbers of individual wells (see Fig. 1), and we ensure that an approximately equal number of patches exist with and without wells.
+First, we remove duplicate entries from the well metadata, which often contain multiple instances of the same well identified by duplicate license numbers.
+We resolve these duplicates by retaining the most recent update.
+A similar approach is applied to the shapefile, where duplicates are resolved using the license date.
+Afterward, we merge both datasets and filter the data, categorizing the wells as active, abandoned, or suspended based on criteria developed in consultation with domain experts, as shown in Table 3.
+We check for duplicate location coordinates in the dataset and resolve them by retaining the instance with the latest drill date.
+Finally, we ensure all the well instances in the dataset are within Alberta's boundaries.
+The raw metadata file has around 637,000 instances, while the surface hole geometry file has around 512,000 instances.
+After filtering and performing quality control on the datasets with domain experts, we have around 217,000 instances.
+We then calculate the geographical bounds covered by the well instances across the province and divide the region into non-overlapping square image patches, each covering an area of 1.1025 sq km (with sides of 1050m).
+These images include various numbers of individual wells (see Figure 1), and we ensure that an approximately equal number of patches exist with and without wells.
 As a result of this process, some samples were excluded due to being located outside Alberta's geographical boundaries, leading to a final total of approximately 213,000 well instances in the dataset patches.

-3.2 DATASET SPLITTING
+3.2.
+Dataset Splitting

-To create a well-distributed dataset that represents various geographical regions and offers a diverse dataset for evaluation and testing, we developed a splitting algorithm (see Algorithm 1).
-Our splitting approach focuses on balancing regions, not individual examples, ensuring that both the training and test sets reflect a diverse range of regions from Alberta's varied landscape.
+To create a well-distributed dataset that represents various geographical regions and offers a diverse dataset for evaluation, we developed a splitting algorithm (Algorithm 1) which focuses on balancing regions, not individual examples, ensuring that both the training and test sets reflect a diverse range of regions from Alberta's varied landscape.
 This approach preserves dataset diversity and simulates real-world conditions where imbalances are common.